jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 12 - Monsters.md

 Challenge 3 (700 XP)

 Brave.
-The knight has advantage on saving throws against being [[frightened]].
+The knight has advantage on saving throws against being [[Frightened]].

 Actions